adrianlemess/jokenpo-game-angular/README.md

 *npm run compodoc:build-and-serve - It will generate the document and serve in the port `8080`.

 *npm run compodoc:serve - If you already have compodoc files generated you can simple run the serve with this command, it will run on port `8080`

-*npm run cypress:open - It will open the Cypress devtools and run the tests.

-*npm run cypress:run - Run Cypress on headless mode, useful to run on CI.
 ## Husky

 I've added Husky to enable some hooks to run before commit and pushing code.
 I've added the following git hooks: